 Growing in a tree line beside an agricultural field.
 Sample collected by Alan Wanamaker.

 Asclepias syriaca, commonly called common milkweed, butterfly flower, silkweed, silky swallow-wort, and Virginia silkweed, is a species of flowering plant.
 It is in the genus Asclepias, the milkweeds.
-This species is native to most of North America east of the Rocky Mountains, excluding the drier parts of the Prairies.
-It grows in sandy soils and sunny areas.
-It was one of the earliest North American species described in Cornut's 1635 work Canadensium Plantarum Historia.
-The specific...
+This species is native to Southern Canada and of much of the conterminous Eastern U.S., east of the Rocky Mountains, excluding the drier parts of the Prairies.
+It grows in sandy soils and other kinds of soils in sunny areas.
+It was one of the earliest North American...